-7.19 Retirement Programs
+5.23 Retirement Programs

-- (a) Effective July1, 2007, the City will provide the California Public Employees' Retirement System (CalPERS) two and seven tenths percent (2.7%) at fifty-five (55) retirement program to miscellaneous member employees.
-Effective July 1, 2011, the City will provide the California Public Employees' Retirement System (CalPERS) two percent (2.0%) at fifty-five (55) program to miscellaneous member employees hired after July 1, 2011.
-Effective August 1, 2011, all employees, regardless of program, will pay the required member contribution. - (b) The City will continue to provide the "one-year highest compensation" optional provision in its contract with CalPERS. - (c) The City will absorb any employer contribution rate increases for miscellaneous members required by CalPERS. - (d) The City will continue to provide for a 2.0% annual maximum costof-living increase for employees hired after December 31, 2007.
-Employees hired prior to December 31, 2007 shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335.
+(a) For all local safety members hired before January 1, 2012, the City will continue to provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty (50) retirement program instituted July 1, 2007, which includes the "one-year highest compensation" optional provision.
+Effective January 1, 2012, the City will provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty-five (55), highest three year average program to local safety members hired on or after the date the contract with CalPERS is amended.
+Effective January 1, 2012, all employees, regardless of program, will pay the required member contribution; however, in no event shall local safety members contribute more than 9% to CalPERS for their retirement benefits.

-(e) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies either presently or in the future.
+- (b) The City will absorb any employer contribution rate increases for local safety members required by CaIPERS. - (c) The City will continue to modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of-living increase for employees hired after December 31, 2007.
+Employees hired prior to December 31, 2007 shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335. - (d) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies either presently or in the future.
 The City's obligation under this section is limited to the direct cost of providing the benefit as described.
 The City shall assume no further or additional financial obligation even if an outside agency imposes or determines there to be a financial obligation for the City or the employee.